glciampaglia/knowledge_linker/docs/log.markdown

 Also, from the meeting it seems that I will get a grad student to help me on this, and perhaps also somebody to aid with the infocycle project.

+## Mon Aug 26 21:30:06 EDT 2013

+Worked on the Cython implementation of the reachability functions via BFS and on the maxmin closure.
+Still some bugs in the way the parallel function of the maxmin closure returns value, but improved a lot the code.
+Met with Prashant and described him broadly the project and its possible applications in terms of automatic fact checking.